 Keeping your lathe in adjustment is an ongoing process.
 You should check all the following adjustments when you set up your lathe and then periodically as you use your lathe.
-Looseness in the carriage retaining plates or the gibs can cause chatter when you are using the lathe.
-If you experience chatter, check all these adjustments.

 Carriage

 The carriage is held on the ways by two adjustable retaining plates that are bolted to the bottom of the carriage.